 From there, select the “Negative Keyword lists” tab.

 You could also just type in “negative keyword lists” into the search bar.

 It’s a lot faster and more convenient for users who cannot find it easily.

 To add a new negative keyword to your list, give it a name.

 Afterward, you can add or copy-paste the new negative keywords.

 Once you’ve added all the keywords to your list, save it.

 Next, go to your individual campaign or ad groups, quickly select the negative keywords list you just created.

 By far, this is the easiest way to consistently cushion your ad campaign from the appearance and usage of negative keywords.

-Once you’ve collected a solid list of negative keywords to exclude in your searches, the next step involved adding those words to your Google AdWords account.
+Once you’ve collected a solid list of negative keywords to exclude in your searches, the next step involved adding those words to your Google Ads account.